Forest Carbon Partnership Facility

 4. Disseminate the knowledge gained through the development and implementation of the FCPF and related proposals and programmes for readiness and emissions reductions.

-Financial inputs and fund size In total the FCPF amounts to USD 1.3 billion:
+Financial inputs and fund size In total the FCPF amounts to over USD 1.4 billion pledged and deposited:

-FCPF is supported by government and non-governmental entities, including private companies (required to make a minimum contribution of USD 5 million) and NGOs.
+The FCPF is supported by a diverse group of entities, including governments, non-governmental organisations (NGOs), and private companies.
+Private companies are required to make a minimum financial contribution of USD 5 million to participate.

 Readiness Fund Contributors: